edewit/edewit.github.io/_posts/2019-12-18-microservices-frontend.md

 Optimally we wouldn't have to do this so we have no coupling at all, in it's simplest form we still would have a index.html that includes all the js code of the services.
 But this is an easy first step that works.

-This is what the app now looks like the components marked in red are from the photo service, blue is the like service and finally green is the query service.
+This is what the app now looks like, the components marked in red are from the photo service, blue is the like service and finally green is the query service.

 ![stitching layer ui](https://lh3.googleusercontent.com/n4qaF71RykQgxXPPYWTsA-9nM9FFb3unaXgKnkCV1_pbnI_HwMjZMKOyqjz_Rk2QAs6iXdninuvESJgvsJW5WFS4hNLleTGHdXLvk10wD0iNGLUQq5_NERAWFCnWwsgf_kBvN86NVY9w_VOz8-0kYHLryhLmg8kB2LWipU5qEuS7KoawbZh97iZjQFlL2EUAVe784iNoRk3AoK2wIOD1Y_ocZDj4_SjjZHgWPF2c58x7OltGgRfUiGGqBf_uYdzRwSxcpzHinkNdwKLsYMPsaz7sqP6J0LiNXkegJ7Cec9x5fnoaqNsqDwQtPcsCQloqz2cyCi6oN2UWGXDnfXqnPvzjBHm8HVTeY1WC5ll1JVCRUi_FKuAEqYSZ0oJ8tpQMaSCmPrVb5rIhiyZguJApKnUjHHvwbqUyF8fQo0istWGpXv4VvZG01THizbqlW-GlOT4LDHmpHvOLn6U9iy-P50grWb1NQ1u_KnN10CXLvyc6OVi831hebi2qK0onNumnszb8hlxJ1o7F1I2Z1FsNx-5HLW1ddVInridpZX_6EbqaHyxaJq9IMZCZ2SMgtsdSpvhAm5AEL_RUD3k8zQ0jV9G8V0Oc1dLajJ6HVP_CQa60GpWVZ9p75VvHK85ROx3nknMViewXdxxj9-y1PeU_edv38nydiwDEKGNkiYQwmNbXnlJ3l_5KDjdGr1ABs25jdd9T4zNTYJmxTy7V_ZVNE-QbVZCijsjtX16xlHpglkRXjf8=w1384-h698-no)